 Parents count on doctors to use the utmost care when delivering their baby.
-Unfortunately, some doctors are reckless and cause the baby to suffer a brachial plexus injury that could affect the child for the rest of his or her life.
+Unfortunately, some doctors are reckless and cause the baby to suffer an injury that could affect the child for the rest of his or her life.

 If you believe your baby’s brachial plexus birth injury was caused by medical negligence during the delivery, contact our Cincinnati brachial plexus attorneys today for a free, no obligation legal consultation.
 We will review your situation to determine if you have grounds for a lawsuit and can manage every aspect of the case on your behalf.
 We have the resources to launch a comprehensive investigation to determine when malpractice occurred and how it contributed to your baby’s injuries.

 You will not be charged for our services unless you are compensated at the end of the legal process.

 What Is A Brachial Plexus Injury?

 The brachial plexus is a bundle of nerves that runs from the spinal cord to your shoulder and arm.
 The nerves send signals from your spinal cord to your arm, allowing you to feel and move your shoulder, arm, fingers and hand.

 If doctors are not careful during the delivery of your baby, they can stretch, compress or tear these nerves, causing your baby to suffer a brachial plexus injury.

 There are several different types of brachial plexus injuries, depending on the severity of the damage to the nerves:

 - Neurapraxia – This is the most common type of brachial plexus injury.
 It occurs when the nerve is stretched or compressed but not torn.
 This type of brachial plexus injury often heals within three months.
 If the upper nerves are damaged, the condition is called Erb’s palsy.